-We're well-versed on how to treat spots on our face, but bacne treatment is a different kettle of fish.
-If you get spots on your back or chest, you'll know the struggle.
+We're well-versed in how to treat spots on our face, but bacne treatment is a different kettle of fish — if you get spots on your back or chest, you'll know the struggle.

-In summer body acne is likely to be worsening (and more on show) thanks to sweaty environments and sitting in our gym kit after a home workout.
-At any time of year, hair conditioner can be a surprising culprit too, leaving cloggy build-up on our backs.
-To get a handle on your bacne, buttne or 'boobne' (bit of a long shot there), consider one of the following strategies.
+Summer can make body acne worse, thanks to those sweaty commutes.
+Throw into the mix painful bum spots caused by blocked hair follicles thanks to too long spent in your favourite pair of workout leggings and this time of year buttne and bacne can be rife.
+Did you know your hair conditioner could also be a surprising culprit too?
+(By leaving cloggy build-up on our backs).
+To get a handle on your bacne , buttne or 'boobne' (bit of a long shot there), consider one of the following strategies.

 1. Shower, but don’t scrub

 Clearly you cleanse every day, but if body acne is an issue, your skin will need more of a helping hand than that litre of family body wash lurking in the shower.
 Turn to a medicated, targeted wash or bar containing exfoliating salicylic acid, which stimulates healthy cell turnover while calming inflammation.